The Best Open Back Headphones for Mixing and Mastering

 Are open back headphones better for mixing?

 Open back headphones give you a wider soundstage, making it easier to place layers with panning and levels.
-While not as accurate as using studio monitors, the perception of space makes panning decisions translate better.
+While not as accurate as using studio monitors, the perception of space makes panning and mixing decisions translate better.

 Why shouldn’t you mix on headphones?